mkelandis/mkelandis.github.com/_posts/2015-02-05-managing-technical-debt.md

 Do you have a **policy** for tackling tech debt? ...is it working?  ...does it need to be changed?

-Accumulation of tech debt could point to an [inadequate definition of done](/software%20engineering/2014/03/06/tech-debt/#inadequate_review__dod).
+Accumulation of tech debt could point to an **[inadequate definition of done](/software%20engineering/2014/03/06/tech-debt/#inadequate_review__dod)**.
 Is your definition of done up to date?
 Does it need to be re-evaluated?

 ###When?